schmelto/Portfolio/README.md

 - [Git](https://git-scm.com/)
 - [NodeJs](https://nodejs.org/)

-## How to start
+## How to start?

 ### Install and develop on local machine

-To run the project localy on your computer please clone the project and run `npm install` to install all dependencies.
+To run the project locally on your computer please clone the project using this command `git clone` and then run `npm install` to install all required dependencies.

 > This Project uses **[ESLint](https://eslint.org/)** and **[Prettier](https://prettier.io/)**.